 Joshua Robison, Thomas Leeper, and James Druckman

-How attitudes change and affect behavior depends, in large part, on their strength.
+How attitudes change and affect behavior depends, in large part, on attitude strength.
 Strong attitudes are more resistant to persuasion and are more likely to produce attitude-consistent behavior.
 But what influences attitude strength?
-In this paper, the researchers explore a widely discussed, but rarely investigated, factor: an individual's political discussion network.
+The researchers explore a widely discussed, but rarely investigated, factor: an individual’s political discussion network.
+Existing research offers a somewhat mixed picture, sometimes finding that disagreeable networks weaken attitudes and other times that they strengthen attitudes.
 The researchers use a novel national representative dataset to explore the relationship between disagreeable networks and attitude strength.
 They find, perhaps surprisingly, no evidence that disagreements in networks affect political attitude strength.
-They conclude by discussing likely reasons for the findings, which, in turn, provide a research agenda for the study of networks and attitude strength.
+They conclude by discussing likely reasons for the findings, which provide a research agenda for the study of networks and attitude strength.